maxdobeck/sc-at-scale/pdf/README.md

 # Get an arbitrary file onto a real device
 In this example we download a file (PDF) from the native web browser onto the device's disk.
 The file type and server hosting the file are placeholders, you can use whatever is needed.
-In fact you can skip docker altogether as long as Sauce Connect can reach the file you're targeting.
+In fact you can skip docker altogether as long as Sauce Connect can reach the file server you're targeting.

 1. docker compose up
 2. the services are started